 The visa policy of Jordan determines which countries do not need a visa to travel to the Hashemite Kingdom of Jordan and who may enter the country without a visa.

 Regardless of whether they need a visa for Jordan or not, most foreign citizens are required to present a passport valid for at least 6 months beyond the period of intended stay, containing at least 2 blank pages, to gain entry to the Kingdom.
-There are not currently any Jordan visa bans in place for any foreign citizen.
+Currently, there are not any Jordan visa bans in place for any foreign citizen.

-The only exceptions are citizens of Lebanon and EU countries (except for Croatia), who are able to present a valid national ID card if arriving at Aqaba Airport on a direct flight from Brussels.
-It is also necessary for all foreign visitors arriving in Jordan to hold a non-refundable return flight ticket, with the exception of Government workers transiting onward to Iraq.
+A few exceptions include citizens of Lebanon and EU countries (except for Croatia), who may present a valid national ID card if arriving at Aqaba Airport on a direct flight from Brussels.
+It is also necessary for all foreign visitors arriving in Jordan to hold a non-refundable return flight ticket, except of Government workers transiting onward to Iraq.

 At present, citizens of around 10 countries are granted visa-free entry to Jordan for varying periods of stay from 1 month up to 3 months depending on their nationality, including nationals of all member states of the Gulf Cooperation Council (GCC).